 When the user's current security label and the resource security label are not related in this way, they are said to be disjoint.
-Two security labels are disjoint when (1) the set of security categories that defines the first does not include the set of security categories that defines the second and (2) the set of security categories that defines the second does not include the set of security categories that defines the first.
+Two security labels are disjoint when (1) the set of security categories that defines the first does not include the set of security categories that defines the second and (2) the set of security categories that defines the set of security categories that defines the first.